 We use the evaluation to determine if hearing loss is present, and if so, to detail the type and severity of the hearing loss.
 The test may also provide insight into the cause of the hearing loss, and it can provide guidance as we recommend treatments.

 The specific tests used during the evaluation will depend on the patient’s age and what is known already about their hearing status.
 These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
-Your hearing specialist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing issue within the brain).
+Your audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing issue within the brain).

 A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.